The Legislative Assembly of Ontario is on winter recess with Members of Provincial Parliament returning on February 22, 2022.

-For more information on how to request an opportunity to present to the Committee, click here.
-Written submission are to be submitted by January 26, 2022.
-OPSBA will send in a modified version of its 2022-23 Education Funding/Grants for Student Needs (GSN) submission that was sent to the Minister of Education Stephen Lecce in early December 2021.
+Information on how to request an opportunity to present to the Standing Committee has been provided and written submission are to be submitted by January 26, 2022.
+OPSBA will be submitting a modified version of its 2022-23 Education Funding/Grants for Student Needs (GSN) submission that was previously sent to Minister of Education Stephen Lecce in early December 2021.

 OPSBA’s 2022 Public Education Symposium